deweylab/CellO/README.md

 This command will download and upack a ``resources`` directory that will be stored in the ``cello`` Python package.
 Next, we set the PYTHON path to point to all packages in this repository:

 ``export PYTHONPATH=$(pwd):$PYTHONPATH``

-The Python package dependencies are described in ``requirements.txt``.
-These dependencies can be installed within a Python virtual environment in one fell swoop with the following commands:

-``
-python -m venv cello_env
-source cello_env/bin/activate
-pip install -r requirements.txt
-``

 ## Running CellO